In the battle between WordPress vs. HubSpot CMS, how can you know which one is the best choice for your business?

 There are many tens of thousands of themes available on the WordPress marketplace, designed to create an attractive and uniform look and feel across your entire site.
 All of these options are easily customizable without the requirement to know any code.
 This means that even web design newbies can get started building and designing their sites to their exact specifications.
 For more advanced customization, anything is possible if you hire a WordPress developer to make changes to the underlying code.
 The options are almost limitless.

-HubSpot is far more limited when it comes to styling options.
+HubSpot CMS is far more limited when it comes to styling options.
 The marketplace does have thousands of templates, but many of these are for individual elements like emails or landing pages.
 If you want a theme that encapsulates every page of your website and beyond, you will need a template package, of which there are only a few hundred available.
 There’s a good chance you might find something here that meets your needs, but considering the sheer number of HubSpot customers across the world, there’s a good chance your site will end up looking remarkably similar to others out there.
 Again, advanced customization is possible but only at the code level, meaning you will have to find a developer who knows how to work with HubL.

 For the sheer amount of choice and ability to customize your own themes, WordPress stands out in this area, however we've found more helpful themes in HubSpot as far as the best UX practices and modern design.